MintbeanHackathons/2020-03-28-HackTheResume/Readme.md

 I welcome any additional code review comments if you'd like to have a look.
 Please comment via my [Pull Request](https://github.com/MintbeanHackathons/2020-03-28-HackTheResume/pull/9).

 Here is a screenshot of my project at the end of the challenge.
-I am continuing to work on it, so that I can add it to my portfolio and so the final version will be much more polished. :smile:
+I continued working on it after submitting the final, so that I could add it to my portfolio.
+[The final version](http://jngong-resume.surge.sh/) is a bit more polished. :smile:

 ![Hack the Resume Challenge V1](/images/v1-resume-03-28-2020.png)